ckormanyos/real-time-cpp/examples/chapter02_03a/readme.md

-Building the example can be done with GNUmake in the command batch or shell script, as is the case for all examples including and above example02_02.
+Building the example can be done with GNUmake in the command batch or shell script, as is the case for all examples including and above example chapter02_02.
 The results of the build will be stored in the `bin` directory.

 Project workspaces providing code visualization